lanl/feature_interpretability/docs/source/dev/testing.rst

    :alt: pytest terminal printout for all tests
    :align: center

 Test files are in ./tests.
 Tests are run from the outermost layer of the feature_interpretability directory, while in an enviroment with ``pytest`` installed.
+To use the ``--cov`` flag, `pytest-cov <https://pytest-cov.readthedocs.io/en/latest/index.html>`_  must be installed.

  - Run ``pytest`` to run all tests.
  - Run ``pytest --cov`` to run all tests and generate a coverage report on ``fns``.